AliceO2Group/ReadoutCard/README.md

 list is small.

 But hugepages have to be allocated in advance.
-And they're not really needed with the IOMMU enabled (note: performance impact of using the IOMMU has not been measured).
+And they're not really needed with the IOMMU enabled (note: the IOMMU has an impact on DMA throughput and CPU usage).
 With an enabled IOMMU, the ReadoutCard library will be able to present any user-allocated buffer that was registered with the channel as a contiguous address space to the card, simplifying DMA buffer management.